 If you are planning to stay long term we strongly advice you to learn as much Indonesian as possible.
 When living long term in a different culture it is important to know the language to be able to communicate more effectively with fellow colleagues.
 Once here you will find that you will pick up the language more quickly.
 With all learning, the 'why' we are learning is an important factor of the process.
 If you want to make the most of your visit and experience, learning the language will make a big difference.

 What can I do to help?

 Within the application process there is also a section for sharing with us what skill-set or occupation you have.
-If you have a specific skill we would love for some of our people to learn from you to be able to continue to use in the village.
-For some they would rather do something completely different whilst here then what they usually do for work back home, which is also fine.
+If you have a specific skill we would love for some of our people to learn from you to be able to continue to use these in our village.
+For some, they would rather do something completely different whilst here, then what they usually do for work back home, which is also fine for us.
 Again, the most important thing is having an attitude to serve in any way possible.